junxit/us-congress-bills-110/metadata.md

 - 2007-12-10 — Introduced in House
 - 2007-12-10 — Introduced in House
 - 2007-12-10 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-12-11 — Considered under suspension of the rules. (consideration: CR H15259-15261)
+- 2007-12-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+853.
+- 2007-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-11 — Mrs. Tauscher moved to suspend the rules and agree to the resolution.
+- 2007-12-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H15259)
+- 2007-12-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H15259)
+- 2007-12-11 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.